Grade 11 Stipend £62,727.00, with additional Market Pay supplement available, dependent on experience and subject to approval.

 Informal enquiries are welcomed and should be directed to Nick Bexfield, Director of Small Animal Medical Services, by email: firstname.lastname@example.org

-Applicants should submit a CHRIS/6, CV, covering letter outlining suitability for the role and contact details for two references.
+Applicants should complete the online application process in addition to submitting a CV, covering letter outlining suitability for the role and contact details for two references.

 Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.

-For further particulars for the role and information about the Department, please visit: www.vet.cam.ac.uk
+For information about the Department, please visit: www.vet.cam.ac.uk

 Once an offer of employment has been accepted, the successful candidate will be required to undergo a health assessment.